List of Wallace & Gromit characters: Mittens

 Like other kittens, Mittens hates getting her fur dirty (or wet) and is rather sensitive.
-Mittens' noise is mee-ew-ew.
+Mittens's noise is "mee-ew-ew".

 Ruffy

 Ruffy is an energetic puppy, but he can be mentally rather slow.
-Ruffy's noise is rowf.
+Ruffy's noise is "rowf".

 Apricot

 Apricot is a hedgehog pup.
 She is very quiet and skittish.
 When startled or frightened by someone or something she rolls up into a ball.
-Apricot's noise is hicoooo, though she rarely speaks.
+Apricot's noise is "hicoooo", though she rarely speaks.

-Stripes
+Stripey

-Stripes is a badger cub.
+Stripey is a badger cub.
 He is a bit sleepy and slow as badgers are nocturnal.
-Stripes' noise is eh-eh.
+Stripey's noise is "eh-eh".

-Mikey
+Kid

-Mikey is a mouse.
-He is very happy and hungry.
-Mikey's noise is squeak-squeak.
+Kid is a goat kid.
+He has a large appetite like Paxton and chews anything in sight.
+Kid's noise is "meh".

 Otus

 Otus the owlet enjoys helping and looks up to his father, Osbourne.
 He can typically be found reading and is very sensitive, sometimes copying Osbourne.
-Otus is commonly mistaken for a female due to his feminine voice and pink and purple feathers.
-Otus' noise is too-hoo.
+Otus is commonly mistaken for a woman owing to his feminine voice and pink and purple feathers.
+Otus's noise is "too-hoo".

 Finlay

-Finlay is an excitable fox pup, full of energy, whose noise is yip-yap.
+Finlay is an excitable fox pup, full of energy, whose noise is "yip-yap".